Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 Barrel sauna care mistake #4: not ventilating

-Whether you have a barrel sauna with a wood-burning stove or a barrel sauna with an electric stove , a common mistake that many barrel sauna owners make is not ventilating sufficiently after using the sauna.
+Whether you have a barrel sauna with a wood-burning stove or a barrel sauna with an electric stove , a common mistake many barrel sauna owners make is not ventilating sufficiently after using the sauna.

 This promotes the formation of mold, which not only smells unpleasant but can also be harmful to health.